lumentut/ng-ripple-module/README.md

 ```

 ### `fixed-ripple`
 For some reason, you need a fixed ripple effect, let's say for a long list item element.
-In this case, `fixed-ripple` attributes will help you a lot.
+In this case, `fixed-ripple` attribute will help you a lot.
 ```html
   <ul ...>
     <li ripple fixed-ripple ...> ... </li>